phalcon/documentation/docs/tutorial-vokuro.md

 `run()` will now handle the `REQUEST_URI`, handle it and return the content back.
 Internally the application will calculate the route based on the request, and dispatch the relevant controller and view before returning the result of this operation back to the user as a response.

 ## Database
-As mentioned above, Vökuró can be installed with MariaDB/MySQL/Aurora, PostgreSql or SQLite as the database store.
+As mentioned above, Vökuró can be installed with MariaDB/MySQL/Aurora, PostgreSql, or SQLite as the database store.
 For the purposes of this tutorial, we are using MariaDB.
 The tables that the application uses are:

 | Table                 | Description                             |
 |-----------------------|-----------------------------------------|